-Interest Income .
-Interest income, adjusted for amortization of premium and accretion of discount, is recorded on the accrual basis to the extent that such amounts are expected to be collected.
-The Company generally places a loan on non-accrual status and ceases recognizing interest income on such loan or security when a loan or security becomes 90 days or more past due or if the Company otherwise does not expect the debtor to be able to service its debt obligations.
+Interest Income.
+Interest income, including amortization of premium and accretion of discount, is recorded on the accrual basis to the extent that such amounts are expected to be collected.
+The Company generally places a loan or security on non-accrual status and ceases recognizing interest income on such loan or security when a loan or security becomes 90 days or more past due or if the Company otherwise does not expect the debtor to be able to service its debt obligations.
 Non-accrual loans remain in such status until the borrower has demonstrated the ability and intent to pay contractual amounts due or such loans become current.
-At December 31, 2007, no loans or debt securities were past due or on non-accrual status.
+As of December 31, 2008, two issuers representing approximately 0.2% of total investments at fair value were considered in default.

 Dividends from Affiliate Asset Manager.
-The Company records dividend income from its affiliate asset manager on the declaration date.
+The Company records dividend income from its affiliate asset manager on the declaration date, which represents the ex-dividend date.

-Dividend Income from CLO Fund Securities .
+Dividend Income from CLO Fund Securities.
 The Company generates dividend income from its investments in the most junior class of securities of CLO Funds (typically preferred shares or subordinated securities) managed by Katonah Debt Advisors and selective investments in securities issued by funds managed by other asset management companies.
 The Company's CLO Fund securities are subordinate to senior bond holders who typically receive a fixed rate of return on their investment.
 The CLO Funds are leveraged funds and any excess cash flow or "excess spread" (interest earned by the underlying securities in the fund less payments made to senior bond holders and less fund expenses and management fees) is paid to the holders of the CLO Fund's subordinated securities or preferred shares.
 The Company makes estimated interim accruals of such dividend income based on recent historical distributions and CLO Fund performance and adjusts such accruals on a quarterly basis to reflect actual distributions.

-Capital Structuring Service Fees .
+Capital Structuring Service Fees.
 The Company may earn ancillary structuring and other fees related to the origination and or investment in debt and investment securities.

-Debt Issuance Costs .
+Debt Issuance Costs.
 Debt issuance costs represent fees and other direct costs incurred in connection with the Company's borrowings.
-These amounts are capitalized and amortized ratably over the contractual term of the borrowing.
-At December 31, 2007, there was an unamortized debt issuance cost of approximately \$2 million included in other assets in the accompanying balance sheet.
-Amortization expense for the year ended December 31, 2007 was approximately \$319,000.
+These amounts are capitalized and amortized ratably over the contractual term of the borrowing as a component of interest expense.
+At December 31, 2008, there was an unamortized debt issuance cost of approximately \$2 million included in other assets in the accompanying balance sheet.
+Amortization expense for the years ended December 31, 2008 and 2007 was approximately \$522,000 and \$319,000, respectively.
 The Company had no borrowing facility in place or amortization of debt issuance costs at and for the period ended December 31, 2006.